gifs/personalized-highlights-dataset/README.md

 ```

 ### Using the dataset
-For using the dataset, you need to first download the videos from YouTube.
+For using the dataset, you need to first get the videos from YouTube.
 We recommend using [pafy](http://pythonhosted.org/Pafy/) or
 [youtube-dl](https://rg3.github.io/youtube-dl/) for this.